tsouche/learn-docker/tutorial.md

 $ docker-machine create --driver virtualbox myvm2
 $ docker-machine create --driver virtualbox myvm3
 ```
-You now have two VMs created, named myvm1 and myvm2.
+You now have three VMs created, named myvm1, myvm2 and myvm3.

-Use this command to list the machines and get their IP addresses.
+Use the `docker-machine ls` command to list the machines and get their IP addresses.
 ```
 $ docker-machine ls
 NAME    ACTIVE   DRIVER       STATE     URL                         SWARM   DOCKER     ERRORS